This feature requires Author user level or higher.

 Why Authentication Information Appears

-To determine if an email is safe, email clients look at two addresses when they receive bulk email: the the email address in the From field, and the sender address.
+To determine if an email is safe, email clients look at two addresses when they receive bulk email: the email address in the From field, and the sender address.
 The sender address is not always visible, but it is necessary to send email through MailChimp.
 It’s based on our sending servers, and usually contains mcsv.net, mcdlv.net, or rsgsv.net.
 Some email inboxes display both your information and our information in the sender details of an email.

 How Authentication Affects Your From Name